SeulgiGwak/To-Do-List-App/README.md

 * Responsive Design: The app is fully responsive, meaning it works well on both desktop and mobile devices.</p>

-💻 Technologies Used
+<h2> 💻 Technologies Used </h2>
-HTML: For the structure and layout of the app.
+* HTML: For the structure and layout of the app.

-CSS: For styling and responsiveness.
+* CSS: For styling and responsiveness.

-JavaScript: To provide interactivity (adding, deleting, and completing tasks).
+* JavaScript: To provide interactivity (adding, deleting, and completing tasks).

-📥 Installation
+<h2> 📥 Installation </h2>
-To get started with this project on your local machine:
+<p>To get started with this project on your local machine:

-Clone this repository to your local machine:
+Clone this repository to your local machine: git clone <repository-url>

-bash
-Copy
-Edit
-git clone <repository-url>
 Open the index.html file in any browser to launch the app.

 No installation of additional tools or frameworks is needed.
-Simply open the project folder and double-click the index.html file.
+Simply open the project folder and double-click the index.html file. </p>

 📱 Usage
 Add Tasks: Type a task in the input field and click the Add Task button to add it to your list.